apache/flink/docs/java_api_guide.md

 Introduction
 ------------

-Analysis programs in Stratosphere are regular Java programs that implement transformations on data sets (e.g., filtering, mapping, joining, grouping).
+Analysis programs in Flink are regular Java programs that implement transformations on data sets (e.g., filtering, mapping, joining, grouping).
 The data sets are initially created from certain sources (e.g., by reading files, or from collections).
 Results are returned via sinks, which may for example write the data to (distributed) files, or to standard output (for example the command line terminal).
-Stratosphere programs run in a variety of contexts, standalone, or embedded in other programs.
+Flink programs run in a variety of contexts, standalone, or embedded in other programs.
 The execution can happen in a local JVM, or on clusters of many machines.

-In order to create your own Stratosphere program, we encourage you to start with the [program skeleton](#skeleton) and gradually add your own [transformations](#transformations).
+In order to create your own Flink program, we encourage you to start with the [program skeleton](#skeleton) and gradually add your own [transformations](#transformations).
 The remaining sections act as references for additional operations and advanced features.

 <section id="toc">